magepages/mpdocs/docs/better-sorting/index.md

 ## Overview

 [Better Sorting by Mageplaza](https://www.mageplaza.com/magento-2-better-sorting) will help customers to have a compelling shopping experience, increase the ability to access and search easily and be friendly with customers.
-By supporting customers to arrange products by Bestseller, Most Viewed, Discount, Reviews count, Top Rated, New, Added to wishlist, Stock (quantity), etc. That's the feature of Better Sorting extension of Mageplaza.
+By supporting customers to arrange products by Bestseller, Most Viewed, Discount, Reviews count, Top Rated, New, Added to wishlist, Stock (quantity), etc, Better Sorting extension will boost your site traffic dramatically.

 ## Download & Install